HeringtonPress/Systems/GURPS/GURPS-Micro.md

 > Example: A creature with flight must pay 40 Points.
 If this flight is granted by wings the price is modified by -25% due to the risks and requirements of winged flight.
 Meaning a winged creature only needs to pay 30 points for flight.

 # Combat
 Combat proceeds in rounds.
 A round lasts one second.
-Each round, characters act in the order of their Basic Speed.
+Each round, characters act in the order of their Basic Speed, with the highest number going first.
 Each player chooses a Maneuver for their character from the following list.
 Most characters can make only one maneuver each round.
 ## Maneuvers
 ### Basic Maneuvers
 **Move**: Use this maneuver to take Full Movement.